 Another great product that can be easily sourced and feature your own brand.
 The listing has nothing special — in fact, if you scroll down to the Q&A section, you will find some interesting ideas you can use to explore different angles.

-One of the customers asks if these clippers works for larger dogs; you can market a pet nail clipper for larger animals.
+One of the customers asks if these clippers work for larger dogs; you can market a pet nail clipper for larger animals.

 Another one asks if these are made in America; maybe you could explore the possibility of higher-quality, American-made nail clippers.